jbhannah/jbhannah.net-gulp/README.md

 # jbhannah.net

 Homepage and weblog of Jesse B. Hannah.
+Directory structure and much of the Gulpfile is borrowed shamelessly from [philipwalton/blog](https://github.com/philipwalton/blog).

 ## Requirements